 “Designed as part of our commitment to sustainable production, this vegan suit is made in Germany with a streamlined fit and a woven micro pattern,” reads the description of the suit on the Boss website.

 “As demand for ethically produced fashion continues to rise, we applaud Boss for being the first world-known premium brand to set this stylish milestone in vegan menswear,” said PETA Director Elisa Allen in a statement.
 “Compassionate consumers can now choose a design that’s not only fashionable but also cruelty-free and sustainable.”

-This isn’t the first time Boss has experimented with vegan fashion.
-Back in 2018, the brand debuted a 100% vegan Boss Menswear shoe fabricated using Piñatex, a natural-based material made from pineapple leaf fibres.
-The suit is exploding in terms of appeal, with brands such as Stella McCartney and Adidas also doubling down on animal-free designs.
+This isn’t the first time Boss has experimented with vegan fashion — back in 2018, the brand debuted a 100 per cent vegan Boss Menswear shoe fabricated using Piñatex, a natural-based material made from pineapple leaf fibres.
+The suit comes as vegan fashion is exploding in terms of appeal, with brands such as Stella McCartney and Adidas also doubling down on animal-free designs in recent years.